poneciak57/channels-cpp/README.md

 # C++ Channels
 Simple and blazingly fast C++ implementation of channels for inter-thread communication.
-It is inspired by Rust's channels.
 This library provides a simple API for creating and using channels, making it easy to send and receive messages between threads while maintaining high performance and low latency.

 # Supported Features